Concentrating solutions for a class of nonlinear fractional Schr\"odinger equations in $\mathbb{R}^{N}$: Limit equations

 \section{Limit equations}

-In the next section we will see that the sequence of critical points obtained in Corollary \ref{corollario 3.1} converges, in some sense, to a sum of translated critical points associated to certain autonomous functionals.
-As proved in \cite{A2}, least energy solutions for this limit functionals have a mountain pass characterization.
+In the next section we will see that the sequence of critical points obtained in Corollary \ref{corollario 3.1} converges, in some sense, to a sum of translated critical points of certain autonomous functionals.
+As proved in \cite{A2}, least energy solutions for autonomous nonlinear scalar field equations have a mountain pass characterization.
 This property will be fundamental to prove Theorem \ref{teorema principale}.
-For this reason, in this section we collect some important results related to the autonomous functionals associated to limit equations.
+For this reason, in this section we collect some important results on autonomous functionals associated with "limit equations".

 Firstly, we introduce some notations and definitions which will be useful later.
 For $x_{0}\in \R^{N}$ we define the autonomous functional $\Phi_{x_{0}}:H^{s}(\R^{N})\rightarrow \R$ by setting